-Data refinement theory provides an algebraic framework for calculating with data types and corresponding values [20-22].
+Data refinement theory provides an algebraic framework for calculating with data types and corresponding values [22]-[25].
+In our approach we use the work proposed in [25] because it as an implementation available which we can use by extending it, and also because is uses a point-free calculational approach, which allow us to express our evolution steps in a simple way.
 It consists of type-level coupled with value-level transformations.
 The type-level transformations deal with the evolution of the model and the value-level transformations deal with the instances of the model (e.g. values).
 Figure 7 depicts the general scenario of a transformation in this framework.

-A, A' data type and transformed data type

-- to witness function of type $A \rightarrow A'$ (injective) - from witness function of type $A' \rightarrow A$ (surjective)
+A, A'data type and transformed data typetowitness function of type $A \rightarrow A'$ (injective)fromwitness function of type $A' \rightarrow A$ (surjective)

-Figure 7: Coupled transformation of data type A into data type A'.
+Fig. 7: Coupled transformation of data type A into data type A'.